rawnullbyte/KahootConnect/README.md

-**Note: This project was taken down and o7 Fire has brought it back alive.**

 # About
-PyHoot is a library to interact with the Kahoot API.
-PyHoot supports joining and interacting with quizzes and challenges.
+KahootConnect is a Kahoot API written in python, that Kahoot will not take down 🤡

 # Installation

-`pip install -U PyHoot`
-or, clone the repo and
+`pip install -U KahootConnect` or, clone the repo and
-`py -m pip install -e C:\Users\User\Documents\GitHub\PyHoot`
+`python3 -m pip install -e ./KahootConnect`

 # Usage